Year 6 Gymnastics Unit 1 Lesson 1

 - Complete five more elements such as balance, contrasting shapes, twists, jumps, rolls to make a sequence.

-In the differentiated groups on the mats, children should compose a six elements sequence with the actions above; they should use their existing knowledge and understanding of gymnastics to complete the five other elements.
+In the differentiated groups on the mats, children should compose a six element sequence with the actions above; they should use their existing knowledge and understanding of gymnastics to complete the five other elements.
+The sequences should include: flight, contrasting shapes, and counterbalances.

 Extension: Speeds, directions, and pathways.
 Include more apparatus (low for lower ability and higher for abler), or pupils make a sequence in small groups.